cpfaff/rbefdata_paper/paper/rbefdata.md

 The software combination of `rbefdata` and `BEFdata` provides solutions to different aspects of the data life cycle for ecological research groups.
-While the `BEFdata` portal covers storage, and data harmonization tools, metadata support and a social component that fosters sharing data online (cite Karin), the `rbefdata` package gives easy access to data and metadata on the portal as well as it provides upload functionality for datasets and attachments like scripts or figures right from within R. Additionally, the tag based exploration of datasets helps to find datasets relevant for a certain analysis.
+While the `BEFdata` platform covers storage, and data harmonization tools, metadata support and a social component that fosters sharing data online (cite Karin), the `rbefdata` package gives easy access to data and metadata on the platform as well as it provides upload functionality for datasets and attachments like scripts or figures right from within R. Additionally, the tag based exploration of datasets helps to find datasets relevant for a certain analysis.
 The